factories act 1948

 Conclusion

-In the decade of industrial regulations, they initiated the introduction of the Factories Act of 1948, the Minimum Wages Act, the Industrial Disputes Act, and many more.
+In the decade of industrial regulations, they introduced the Factories Act of 1948, the Minimum Wages Act, the Industrial Disputes Act, and many more.
 Each aimed to create a more equitable industrial landscape in the country.
-For example, the Factory Act of 1948 helped improve worker’s conditions.
+For example, the Factory Act of 1948 helped improve workers’ conditions.
 In addition, it improved society in several ways.
 First, it reduced the number of accidents.
 Second, it improved the growth of industries.
 Such steps build public trust and improve the overall economy of a country.
 The Act ensures workers’ non-exploitation, promoting social justice and equality.
 It has helped reduce the gap between employees and workers by creating a system of respect and compliance.

-What are some primary provisions of the Factories Act of 1948?
+What are the main points of the Factory Act 1948?

-Some primary provisions of the Factories Act of 1948 are limiting the work hours of workers, allowing them to take proper leaves and access to a thriving work environment.
+Some primary provisions of the Factories Act of 1948 are limiting the work hours of workers, allowing them to take proper leaves, and providing access to a thriving work environment.

 Did the Factories Act of 1948 help the workers?